EricPoehlsen/TorweltenWeb/ROADMAP.md

 * 🟢 Skills can be decreased
 * 🟢 Skills can be removed
 * 🟡 Skills are displayed on character page
-* 🟡 XP cost of skills are recorded
+* 🟢 XP cost of skills are recorded
 * 🔴 Implement basic character traits
 * 🔴 traits can be added to the character
 * 🔴 XP costs of traits are recorded
+* 🟡  List of some traits is available in the database
+* 🔴 Add Psionik skills
 ### Users
 * 🔴 Check if user is owner of a character
 * 🔴 Characters can be private of public